Surgeon Spotlight: Dr. Duc Thinh Pham

 “Some of these technologies are still investigational, but that’s the wonderful thing about Bluhm Cardiovascular Institute at Northwestern Memorial Hospital: Because we are national leaders in heart valve disease treatment options, we work very closely with industry to develop new technologies,” says Pham.
 “From surgeons to cardiologists to echocardiographers, we offer a breadth of heart valve disease expertise all in one institution, which is very attractive to our patients.”

 Pham says his passion for cardiac care is driven by this desire to help patients enjoy time with their families and friends and to live their most happy, productive lives.

 "When I’m not doing what I do for a living, I’m pursuing activities that I want my patients to be able to enjoy, things like relaxing and spending time with family and friends, attending sporting events, and exploring the city,” he says.

 Pham’s wife, Mi, is an architect; they’ve known each other for close to 25 years.
 Their 10-year-old daughter Josephine was born at Prentice Women’s Hospital at Northwestern Memorial, and they have six-year-old twins, Ethan and Madeleine.
 The family is passionate about enjoying all that Chicago has to offer—including winter sports like hockey, figure skating, and snowboarding.

 "For me, it’s all about family,” says Pham, “and helping people get the most out of life.”

-At Northwestern Medicine, we focus on cutting-edge technologies and research, because we want to provide our patients with the best care possible,” says Pham.
+At Northwestern Memorial Hospital, we focus on cutting-edge technologies and research, because we want to provide our patients with the best care possible,” says Pham.
 “Our patients’ wellbeing and that of their families is foremost in our mind, whether it means providing them with the best standard, tried-and-true therapies for their valvular heart diseases, or cutting-edge investigational approaches.
 No matter what, we’re here to help patients achieve wellness and live full lives.”